10 Tips For Small Business Owners In The New Financial YearTanushree Mitra

 4. Find a schedule that works for you

 Time management tips are all over the web (we love these ones from Lifehack), but our main tip would be to look back at the times you were most productive in the past year, and analyse the factors that contributed to it.
 Were you well-rested, having just returned from a vacation?
 If so, you need to remember to schedule in some time off.
 Perhaps you’re more productive in the mornings: if so, consider starting your day earlier than traditional working hours would dictate, and leave earlier at night.
+Check out out blog on increasing productivity as a small business.
 It’s your small business, so you call the shots.

 5. Get on top of your accounting